gpoitch/graphql-builder/README.md

 import { fragment, query, mutation } from 'graphql-builder'

 const PostAuthorFragment = fragment({
   name: 'PostAuthor', // name is optional.
-If omitted, will be 'Fragment'+on
+If omitted, will be `on`
   on: 'User',
   definition: `{
     id